Chevrier Gold project; core shack Main Zone

 Although Genesis Metals doesn't have the most easy task at hand, as the Chevrier Main and South Zone both have complex geology, it looks like verification drilling at the Main Zone not only proved up the historic drilling used for the 2010 resource estimate, but also indicated new, shallow and high grade zones, with possibly deeper located additional potential, which all might be eligible of adding economic ounces.
 Further exploration on multiple adjacent targets is the ongoing wildcard of the Genesis story, but the resource update will probably be the big catalyst for this year.

 I hope you will find this article interesting and useful, and will have further interest in my upcoming articles on mining.
-To never miss a thing, please subscribe to my free newsletter, and follow me on Seekingalpha.com, in order to get an email notice of my new articles soon after they are published.
+To never miss a thing, please subscribe to my free newsletter on my website www.criticalinvestor.eu, and follow me on Seekingalpha.com, in order to get an email notice of my new articles soon after they are published.

 The author is not a registered investment advisor, and currently has a long position in this stock.
 Genesis Metals is a sponsoring company.
 All facts are to be checked by the reader.
 For more information go to www.genesismetalscorp.com and read the company’s profile and official documents on www.sedar.com, also for important risk disclosures.
 This article is provided for information purposes only, and is not intended to be investment advice of any kind, and all readers are encouraged to do their own due diligence, and talk to their own licensed investment advisors prior to making any investment decisions.